-Well, the Justice Department has announced the indictment of Ted Stevens, the longest serving Republican senator.
+Well, the Justice Department has announced the indictment of Ted Stevens, the longest-serving Republican senator.

 I'm not yet sure just what the indictment is about.

-I've seen different two different things.
+I've seen two different things.

 They're being indicted for shady deals with lobbyists.

-You remember they raided his house.
+Remember, they raided his house.

 And then another report says that he's going to be indicted for false statements, which is like the Martha Stewart indictment.

-And they've got a press conference coming up at 1.20 this afternoon.
+And they've got a press conference coming up at 1.20 this afternoon, just shortly 15 or so minutes from now to explain the indictment of Ted Stevens, longest-serving Republican in the Senate.

 Have you heard the latest about Steve Fawcett?